freeCodeCamp/guide/src/pages/c/math/index.md

  * C is very strict about data types
  * If only integers are involved, an integer will be returned
  * If a floating point number is involved in an operation, that part of the operation becomes floating point
+ * C provides a `math.h` library with multiple functions like `pow` for calculatin the power of a number.